flowersteam/lamorel/README.md

       model_parallelism_size: 1 # number of GPUs user per LLM server
       synchronize_gpus_after_scoring: false # only useful for specific GPU optimizations
       empty_cuda_cache_after_scoring: false # only useful for specific GPU optimizations
+  updater_args: # add here args you would like to give to your Updater's constructor
 rl_script_args: # Arguments for Lamorel
   path: ??? # absolute path to your RL script
   # Provide any additional arguments for your RL script here